 One of my favorite aspects of working with our customers is getting their feedback about the export processes and systems they use and love.
 However, there are some instances when I hear things that make me cringe.

+This is especially true when I’m talking to people about export compliance.
 Too often I hear: “We don’t have to worry about compliance because our items are EAR99.”

 An EAR99 Refresher